ook/ventilation_yun/readme.md

 Of course, I can change my mind on my way...

 Note: DHT11 routine is from Skyduino's blog: http://skyduino.wordpress.com/2013/04/27/tuto-capteur-temperature-humidite-dht11/ [fr] .
-A big thanks to him for sharing.
+A big thanks to him for sharing his code under GPLv3 (so are my changes)